 The vanes are composed of barbs that come off the rachis, tightly interlocked by barbules resulting in a cohesive flat fabric-like structure.

-Said it differently, the rachis’ lateral branches are called barbs and constitute the vanes’ primary elements.
+Said differently, the rachis’ lateral branches are called barbs and constitute the vanes’ primary elements.
 Each barb consists of a tapered central axis, the ramus, with rows of smaller barbules projecting from both sides of a barb.
 Barbs and barbules form an interlocking but flexible surface.

 Types of Feathers